user-grinch/Project-Props/README.md

 For **Project 2dfx** disable loading of all binary IPLs :
 `LoadAllBinaryIPLs = 0`
 This setting forces the game to load *all* IPL files at once, which can exceed internal engine limits for object instances.

+Also set Geberic Objects Draw Distance to 1.0, any increase of this value makes many props to spawn double in the same place

+`GenericObjectsDrawDistance = 1.0`

 🧠 The issue is not with the IPL content itself, but with the **total number of objects loaded into memory**.

 ### 🛠️ How to Contribute (Add Your Own Props!)